• Skip to main content

 “Advertising is the art of convincing people to spend money they don’t have for something they don’t need.”

-Filed Under: Beyond Marketing Tagged With: Advertising Effectiveness, is advertising fundamentally deceptive
+Filed Under: Beyond Marketing Tagged With: Advertising, Advertising Effectiveness, Affordable Small Business Marketing Strategies, is advertising fundamentally deceptive

 Reader Interactions